 The sun broke through.
-The sun broke through the clouds .
+The sun broke through the clouds.

 We had to do without electricity .

 The ball glanced off.
 The ball glanced off the wall.

 They went without.
 They went without food .

 We hung around.
-We hung around the movie theater.
+We hung around the movie theater .

 I joined in.
 I joined in the game .

 We lounged around the living room.

 The students milled around the lobby.

 I passed by.
-I passed by the house.
+I passed by the house .

+We rallied round.
 We rallied round our class president.

 She sailed through the exam .

+They scraped through.
 They scraped through the course .

 We turned off the main highway .